-Traditional classifications of water infrastructure include scale, status, function, operating environment and ownership model.
-As we have described in our positioning paper, infrastructure exists at every scale, from the river basin or catchment, to networks of pipes, to the household tap.
+Traditional classifications of water infrastructure include scale, function, operating environment and ownership model.
+As we have described in our framing paper, infrastructure exists at every scale, from the river basin or catchment, to networks of pipes, to the household tap.
 Scale is typically correlated with capital commitment and project complexity.
-Frequently it is also material to the attributes of a project.
-Large scale projects such as flood defence usually exhibit the non-rivalrous and non-excludable characteristics associated with a public good, with ownership correspondingly within the public sector.
+Frequently, it is also material to the attributes of a project.
+Large scale projects such as flood defence usually exhibit the nonrivalrous and non-excludable characteristics associated with a public good, with ownership correspondingly within the public sector.
 Small scale projects such as water kiosks are more likely to operate as private enterprises and present a different profile as an investment prospect.

-Classification by function typically covers upstream components including pumping, diversion, transportation, storage, treatment and distribution.
-Downstream functions include sewerage, treatment and sanitation services.
+Classification by function may cover upstream components including pumping, diversion, transportation, storage, treatment and distribution; and downstream functions such as sewerage, treatment and sanitation services.
+However, functional typologies may be applied to distinguish by design, such as 'green' and 'grey' projects.
 There are distinctions to be made between water services and water functions, particularly when identifying and attributing economic value.
 Projects as diverse as water supply and sanitation, flood protection, irrigation and reservoirs embed different levels of capital intensity and repayment periods.
 They bear distinct credit, commercial and legal risks; and offer varied economic, financial and social return.

 The operating environment for water infrastructure varies widely between (and often within) countries.
-At the sector level, the ownership of water utilities, regulatory and governance arrangements, municipal water provision and NGO activities are some of the many issues that influence the bankability of water projects.
+At the sector level, the ownership of water utilities, regulatory and governance arrangements, municipal water provision and non-governmental organisations activities are some of the many issues that influence the bankability of water projects.
 At the country level, factors such as tax rates, development allowances, devolution to local government, sovereign creditworthiness and so on are all important aspects of the operating environment.

-There is extensive and excellent literature already available on these classifications, and our objective here is not to reinvent the wheel.
-Instead we propose that the value of classifications in getting infrastructure financed could be enhanced by embedding them within a project typology that recognises the heterogeneity of the asset class and helps to reduce information asymmetries.
+There is extensive and excellent literature already available on these classifications, and our objective here is not to reinvent the wheel 6.
+Instead, we propose that the value of classifications in getting infrastructure financed could be enhanced by embedding them within a project typology that recognises the heterogeneity of the asset class and helps to reduce information asymmetries.
 The aim of our approach is to improve how the supply side makes its investment case to the demand side.
 Our contribution comes through applying a novel approach to evaluating project risk and return.